cryptoalgebra/Algebra/README.md

 ### src/core/contracts/AlgebraPoolDeployer.sol
 A contract that constructs a pool must implement this to pass arguments to the pool.
 This is used to avoid having constructor arguments in the pool contract, which results in the init code hash of the pool being constant allowing the CREATE2 address of the pool to be cheaply computed on-chain
 ### src/core/contracts/DataStorageOperator.sol
-This contract using for interacting with DataStorage library
+This contract is used for interacting with DataStorage library
 ### src/core/contracts/libraries/AdaptiveFee.sol
 Calculates fee based on combination of sigmoids
 ### src/core/contracts/libraries/DataStorage.sol.sol